105 Songs About drugs, alcohol and substance abuse

 105. Workin’ On – Colt Ford

-More Music and Videos for addiction and recovery
+More Videos And Songs For addiction and recovery

 This collection of songs has been put together, not to glorify addiction, but in the hope that they can offer some support, solace or resolution to anyone that might need it and for music lovers everywhere.